 Her hands showed some arthritis, though, not rheumatoid, at least.

 Her knuckles and her finger joints with swelling had increased...

-In what might be described as a deformity of sorts.
+In what might be described by some deformity of sorts.

-Mom’s working woman’s hands, they showed that evidence, of course.
+Mom had a working woman’s hands which showed that evidence, of course.

 The admiration that I felt when I was but a child